I'm an experienced, online philosophy tutor for the University of London's International Philosophy Programme

 with either the Philosophy Diploma or the Certificate in Philosophy.

 For the Philosophy BA you must complete 12 units, taking a minimum of 3 years.

 For the Philosophy Diploma you must complete 8 units.
 These may be completed in as little as two years, but most students take longer.

 The Higher Education Certificate in Philosophy comprises 4 units and may be completed in as little as a year.

-The next application deadline is October 1st 2013 to take exams in May 2014.
+The application deadline is in October of each year to take exams in the following May.